Hosting Your Website and Emails

 - Restrictions – Are there any usage restrictions?
 Some hosts have fair usage policies, bandwidth restrictions, storage space restrictions, email account size restrictions etc. These all need to be researched and evaluated to see if they will have an impact on your website/emails.

 - Location – Do you want a more personalised service?
 Local hosting companies will be able to offer services that give you an extra layer of support, they often go above and beyond what you will get from a bigger host.
-However, this sometimes comes at the expense of having to abide to restrictions that you wouldn’t have with a bigger host.
+However, this sometimes comes at the expense of having to abide by restrictions that you wouldn’t have with a bigger host.
 HOWEVER – do ensure that any hosting is UK based as a non-UK host for a UK business will look weird to Google.

 - Responsibility – Do you want to manage it yourself or do you want it to be managed?
-Managing it yourself is obviously the most cost effective method but it also means that you are responsible for almost anything that goes wrong.
+Managing it yourself is obviously the most cost-effective method but it also means that you are responsible for almost anything that goes wrong.
 Your host will only fix things they deem to be their responsibility.
-Should a specific part or “script” break on your website break and it isn’t related the hosting account this will become your problem to fix.
+Should a specific part or “script” break on your website break and it isn’t related to the hosting account this will become your problem to fix.

 - Cost – What kind of budget do you have?
 This obviously plays a big part for small businesses, hosting for both emails and websites can be as cheap or as expensive as you choose it to be.
 Larger companies will need separate dedicated services for their emails and websites whereas others can get by on a single shared platform.